 - Test the EDI implementation: Test the EDI implementation with your trading partners to ensure that the data is being exchanged correctly.
 This procedure involves swapping test files and assuring that the data is properly managed.

-- Go live: Once the EDI implementation has been tested and verified, you can begin exchanging live EDI transactions with your trading partners.
+- Go live: Once the EDI implementation has been tested, you can begin exchanging live EDI transactions with your trading partners.

 - Monitor and maintain the EDI implementation: Continuously monitor and maintain the EDI implementation to ensure that it is functioning correctly.
 This involves tracking EDI transaction volumes, monitoring error reports, and addressing any issues that arise.